Best Compact First Aid Kits for Field Use: Top Picks for Outdoor Enthusiasts

 • Waterproof and durable EVA case

-• Includes emergency supplies beyond basic first aid
+• Contains emergency supplies beyond basic first aid items

 Cons